Everything for horticulture Personal advice from our specialists Worldwide delivery of 30 000 products

 4. Use the indicator scale with the different colours on the box provided.

-In the video below, product specialist Jan Willem Keijzer measures the pH of the disinfectant in a disinfection mat using a pH test strip.
+In the video above, product specialist Jan Willem Keijzer measures the pH of the disinfectant in a disinfection mat using a pH test strip.

 The difference between pH test strips and a pH meter